adamtang5/turnitin_part_2/README.md

 ## Set up

-1.  `cd` into the folder and `npm install` to install dependencies
-2. Run `node app.js` to start the application.
+`cd` into the folder and run `node app.js` to start the application.
 Navigate to [localhost:5000](http://localhost:5000) in your browser.
-3. Run `npm test` to test all test specs.

 ## Screenshot